destino92/yamify/README.md

 ---

 Designed for Africa, Built for Developers.
 We get you.
-You're not alone.
+You're not alone..